gferreira/fb-variable-spacing/docs/_topics/spacing-vs-tracking.md

 The illustrations are generated with [DrawBot] from a designspace file and related UFO sources.
 Individual font locations are instantiated with [ufoProcessor].

 The typesetting code was written from scratch for the purpose of this demonstration.
 It handles spacing, tracking and kerning.
 Tracking is expressed in *thousands of em*; kerning is expressed in font units.
+This behaviour replicates existing typesetting engines.

 The demo font is a simplified version of [Roboto] containing fewer characters and only a weight axis.
 The spacing axis is implemented using the [Spacing States tool].